Learning to Better Search with Language Models via Guided Reinforced Self-Training: Countdown benchmark

 \section{Countdown benchmark}

-Each problem begins with $K$ input numbers and a target number, all of which are integers.
-The input numbers are either 1-digit or 2-digit, whereas the target number is 2-digit.
-Arithmetic operations are limited to those yielding non-negative integers.
-Specifically, subtraction is restricted to cases where the larger number is subtracted from the smaller number.
-Similarly, division is only permitted when there is no remainder.
-Since all operations are binary, the number of inputs decreases by 1 after each operation, resulting in a search tree of depth $K-1$. \Cref{fig:sos_example} illustrates an example of a Countdown problem and its search trajectory generated by a symbolic search algorithm.
+Each Countdown problem begins with $D$ input numbers and a target number, all of which are integers.
+The input and target numbers are either one- or two-digit integers.
+Arithmetic operations are restricted to those that yield non-negative integers.
+For example, subtraction is only allowed when the larger number is subtracted from the smaller one, and division is permitted only when it results in an integer with no remainder.
+Since all operations are binary, each operation reduces the number of inputs by one, resulting in a search tree of depth $D$. \Cref{fig:sos_example} shows an example Countdown problem and its search trace generated by a symbolic search algorithm.